queilawithaQ/documentation/_basic/languages-frameworks/elixir.md

 ## Notes And Known Issues

-Due to Elixir version and build issues, you may find it helpful to tests your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) if tests are running differently on Codeship compared to your local machine.
+Due to Elixir version and build issues, you may find it helpful to tests your commands with different versions via an [SSH debug session]({{ site.baseurl }}{% link _basic/builds-and-configuration/ssh-access.md %}) if tests are running differently on CodeShip compared to your local machine.